Heat kernel-based p-energy norms on metric measure spaces: Connected homogeneous p.c.f self-similar sets and their glue-ups

-From now on, we always assume that $K$ is a connected homogeneous p.c.f. self-similar set when we say $K^{F}$ be a fractal glue-up.
-For simplicity, we use information on $K$ to obtain that of $K^{F}$.
-In what follows, we use the upperscript $F$ to distinguish the underlying space $K$ and $K^{F}$ for the energies and norms etc.
+From now on, we assume that $K$ is a connected homogeneous p.c.f. self-similar set when we say that $K^{F}$ is a fractal glue-up.
+In what follows, we use the superscript $F$ to distinguish the underlying space $K$ and $K^{F}$ for the energies and norms etc.